Getafe CF

-Since promoting to La Liga for the first time in 2004, Getafe participated in the top level of Spanish football for twelve years between 2004 and 2016, and again since 2017.

-The club's main rivalry is against neighbours Leganés, who are based near the town of Getafe, and a friendly rivalry against Atlético Madrid and Real Madrid.
+Founded in 1983, the club was promoted to La Liga for the first time in 2004, and participated in the top level of Spanish football for twelve years between 2004 and 2016, and again since 2017.
+The club maintain rivalries with neighbours Leganés, who are based near the town of Getafe, Atlético Madrid and Real Madrid.

 History

-Beginnings
+Beginning

 Sociedad Getafe Deportivo was founded in 1923, only playing in lower divisions from 1928 to 1932.
-After the Spanish Civil War, in 1945 five Getafe locals – Enrique Condes García, Aurelio Miranda Olavaria, Antonio Corridor Lozano, Manuel Serrano Vergara and Miguel Cubero Francés – while meeting at La Marquesina bar, decided to form a local team.
+After the Spanish Civil War, in 1945 five Getafe locals – Enrique Condes García, Aurelio Miranda Olavaria, Antonio Corredor Lozano, Manuel Serrano Vergara and Miguel Cubero Francés – while meeting at La Marquesina bar, decided to form a local team.
 Officially founded on 24 February 1946, the club was named Club Getafe Deportivo.

 The club originally played in the Campo del Regimiento de Artillería, which lacked goal posts.
 Shortly after, the club moved to San Isidro, housed in the current Municipal Sports Center of San Isidro.
 Here, Club Getafe was promoted to the third division following their victory against Villarrobledo in the 1956–57 season.
 Getafe was nearly promoted to the Segunda División in 1957–58, but was defeated by CA Almería.

 On 2 September 1970, the club inaugurated its own stadium after being promoted back to the Tercera División.
 Presided by chairman Francisco Vara, Las Margaritas won a 3–1 victory over Michelín.
 The team survived in the third level that season, and six years later gained their first promotion to the second division.

-Second Division
+Second division

 Club Getafe Deportivo played six seasons in the Segunda División, with little success.
 From 1976 to 1982, they placed below tenth level all six years.

 In 1978, the club advanced to play against Barcelona in the Copa del Rey round of 16.
 Playing at home in the first leg, Getafe drew with a star-studded Barcelona team 3–3, before traveling away for the second leg and being thrashed 8–0 at the Camp Nou.

 At the conclusion of the 1981–82 season, players having not been paid, Getafe was automatically relegated and subsequently liquidated.

 Meanwhile, on 1 September 1976, a new club was founded in the National Sports Council and the Regional Federation of Castille.
 The club was called Peña Madridista Getafe (the "Real Madrid supporters' club of Getafe").
 This club played for four seasons in various divisions, until taking the name Club Deportivo Peña Getafe, and played under this name for a further two seasons.
 On 10 July 1982, they joined forces with the much older Club Getafe Promesas, and were registered again in the Regional Federation of Castille.